Big L: 1996–1999: Independent releases

-Death
+Murder and aftermath

-At around 8:30 PM on February 15, 1999, Big L was killed at 45 West 139th Street in his native Harlem after being shot nine times in the face and chest in a drive-by shooting.
-Gerard Woodley, one of Big L's childhood friends, was arrested three months later for the crime.
+On February 15, 1999, Coleman was killed in a drive-by shooting at 45 West 139th Street in his native Harlem.
+He was hit nine times in the face and chest.
+Gerard Woodley, one of Coleman's childhood friends, was arrested three months later for the crime.
 "It's a good possibility it was retaliation for something Big L's brother did, or Woodley believed he had done," said a spokesperson for the New York City Police Department.
-Woodley was later released due to lack of evidence, and the murder case remains officially unsolved.
+Woodley was later released due to lack of evidence, and the murder case remains a cold case.

-In a November 2010 interview with Planet Ill, Donald Phinazee, Big L's oldest brother, claimed Big L was sent to "do something" he was not supposed to by their brother, Leroy "Big Lee" Phinazee.
-Donald attributed Big L being seen committing the act as the cause for his murder.

-On June 24, 2016, Woodley was shot in the head and later died at Harlem Hospital.
+Woodley was fatally shot in the head on June 24, 2016.
 Woodley's family maintains his innocence in Coleman's killing.
-Rapper Cam'ron, who was a close friend of Big L and Woodley, attended Woodley's funeral.
-Later, Cam'ron posted a video to Instagram claiming Big L had attempted to murder Woodley a week before his death.
+Rapper Cam'ron, who was a close friend of Coleman and Woodley, posted a video to Instagram claiming Coleman had attempted to murder Woodley a week before his death.

 In 2017, Lou Black, Gerard Woodley's cousin, published Ethylene: The Rise and Fall of The 139th St. NFL Crew.
 The book details Black's first hand interactions with the NFL crew and Big L. In the book, Black claims Leroy "Big Lee" Phinazee, Coleman's eldest half-brother and leader of the NFL crew, violated his probation when he was found to be in possession of an illegal weapon and was sentenced to prison.
 According to Black, while in prison, Phinazee met and contracted a hitman from Brooklyn to murder three members of the NFL gang including Woodley.
 Phinazee had tasked Big L to identify the targets to the hitman.
 On the day when the murder was planned, Woodley noticed the hitman following him and successfully scared him off.
 As Big L had been seen multiple times with the alleged hitman days prior, Woodley assumed Big L had taken part in the attempted shooting.
 Approximately a week after the attempted shooting of Woodley, Big L was killed.
 Black did not specify if Woodley personally killed Big L.

-Coleman is buried at George Washington Memorial Park in Paramus, New Jersey.
+Big L is buried at George Washington Memorial Park in Paramus, New Jersey.